ITSAIDI/STAY_DEV/README.md

 3. Go to the `main.ipynb` in collecting folder and run the cells, a `queries.json` file is already there.

 # Filtrering
+## Videos
+1. We used the free version of gemini-flash for the filtering, then you need first to generate a [GEMINI_API_KEY](https://ai.google.dev/gemini-api/docs/api-key)
+2. Add the generated key as envirement variable.
+3. Go to the `main.ipynb` in *filtering/videos* folder, there are three levels of filtreing  each one generates a *json* file with result of the applied filter.
+The *Refinements* is necessary to prepare data for filtering.